Chart Color Schemes

 Wamberal has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Wamberal is around 7,117.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026, Wamberal's population is estimated at around 7,117.
 This reflects an increase of 126 people since the 2021 Census, which reported a population of 6,991.
-The change is inferred from AreaSearch's estimation of the resident population at 7,106 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 811 persons per square kilometer.
-Over the past decade, Wamberal has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 63.0% of overall population gains during recent periods.
+The change is inferred from the resident population of 7,106, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 811 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Wamberal has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, the suburb is expected to increase by 509 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of Australian statistical areas is expected, with the suburb expected to increase by 506 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.0% in total over the 17 years.

 Frequently Asked Questions - Population